Scholarships and Bursaries

 Completing an application does not guarantee you will receive a scholarship or a bursary.
 Decisions regarding the awarding of scholarships or bursaries are affected by available funds, quality of applications, and the number of applicants each year.

-Scholarship applications for Semester 2 is now open.
-Applications close on Friday 4 July, 2025.
+Scholarship applications for 2026 Semester 2 close on June 30.

 Māori Student Bursary